evilsoft/crocks/docs/src/pages/docs/functions/helpers.md

 ```

 Used to remove a property or index on a deeply nested `Object`/`Array`.
-`unsetPath` is will return a new instance with the property or index removed.
+`unsetPath`, previously called `dissoc`, will return a new instance with the
+property or index removed.

 The provided path can be a mixture of either Positive `Integer`s or `String`s to
 allow for traversing through both `Array`s and `Object`s.
 When an `Integer` is